isabella232/training-workshop/instructions/part-1-student-demos.md

 - Time: ~30 min

 ## Objective
-- Split into pairs, present to each other a short (5 to 10 minutes) demo of the key features you've learned in Part 1
+- Along with a buddy, present to each other a short demo of the key features you've learned in Part 1

+# Sample Demo

+Watch [this part 1 demo sample](https://drive.google.com/file/d/1-OoiBHoG5pRgiiycGiOkCsc18KDgr91A/view?usp=sharing) for an example of the demo content and flow.

 # Demo Framework and Talking points
+- Review where Octopus fits into the software delivery process using the [big picture diagram](https://drive.google.com/file/d/1dUnmEF3gzceel4xm4J4eCtASeZa4Cd4f/view)
 - Show the main portal dashboard, highlighting which releases are deployed to which environments
 - Drill down to the project dashboard, again showing which releases are deployed to which environments
-- Create a new release
+- Create a new release if needed
 - Demonstrate deployment to `Development`
+- Show the Library Packages feed to highlight the source of deployment artifacts
+  - Where does a package come from?
+(Discuss build servers and integration with Octopus)
 - Return to the project dashboard, showing the new release deployed to `Development` and ready to deploy to `Test` but not to `Production`
   - Discuss environment progression and how Octopus enforces it
 - Demonstrate how the release can now be progressed to `Test`
 - Show the Infrastructure area to highlight Environments and Targets
-- Show the Library Packages feed to highlight the source of deployment artifacts
-  - Where does a package come from?
-(Discuss build servers and integration with Octopus)

 # Exercise Complete
 On to the first part 2 lesson: [Scoping Environment Behavior](part-2-lesson-1.md)